EricScyty3/Chinese-Checkers-Platform/README.md

 - Event handler
 - UI builder

-For more information, please check [here](https://github.com/fjvallarino/monomer) and [here](https://github.com/fjvallarino/monomer-starter).
+For more information about the library or the license, please check [here](https://github.com/fjvallarino/monomer) and [here](https://github.com/fjvallarino/monomer-starter).